 The Motu Research and Education Foundation also offers a cash prize for the top economics undergraduate student in New Zealand.
 The Frank Holmes Prize is awarded every year in October and is only available by nomination by university heads of department.

-Motu is also involved with Te Pūnaha Matatini, which is offering scholarships for PhD students studying a wide variety of subjects.
+Motu is involved with Te Pūnaha Matatini, which is offering scholarships for PhD students studying a wide variety of subjects.
 Students will be supervised by Motu staff on three of these projects:

-The 2016 recipient was Hautahi Kingi (Nga Rauru, Te Atihaunui a Paparangi) a PhD candidate in economics at Cornell University in the United States.
+The 2016 Motu Thesis Scholarship recipient was Hautahi Kingi (Nga Rauru, Te Atihaunui a Paparangi) a PhD candidate in economics at Cornell University in the United States.
 Mr Kingi has two elements to his research, one around immigration and the other looking into tax and consumption.
 You can read more about Hautahi here.

 The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to undertake a highly rated PhD course.

 The objectives are to: